shivaHanchate/DevOps-Course-Workshop-Module-10-Learners/part_2.md

 ## Part 1 - Protected web API

-We want to create a web api which is protected by [Azure Active Directory authentication](https://docs.microsoft.com/en-us/azure/active-directory/authentication/overview-authentication#:~:text=One%20of%20the%20main%20features,of%20a%20username%20and%20password.).
+We want to create a web API which is protected by [Azure Active Directory authentication](https://docs.microsoft.com/en-us/azure/active-directory/authentication/overview-authentication#:~:text=One%20of%20the%20main%20features,of%20a%20username%20and%20password.).
 That means it shouldn't be possible to access the api without a valid authentication token.
 We'll use Azure services to generate and verify the token.
+Speciically, we will be using the OAuth2 "client credentials" flow, useful for server-to-server interaction.

-### 1.1: Setup the web API
+### 1.1: Set up the web API

 This repository contains code for a simple .NET Core web API.
 It exposes one GET endpoint, WeatherForecast, which will return a randomly generated weather forecast for the next five days.